fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 #### Events of the Token:

-- `Transfer(address,address,uint256)` is the event that triggers any change in the amount of token.
+- `Transfer(address,address,uint256)` is the event that triggers any change in the amount of Token.
-- `Approval(address,address,uint256)` is the event where Token holder authorize access to different Token holders.
+- `Approval(address,address,uint256)` is the event where Token holder authorise access to different Token holders.

 ```
 event Transfer(address indexed from, address indexed to, uint256 value);